keboola/developers-docs/overview/encryption.md

 }
 {% endhighlight %}

-It means that the password will always be encrypted and the username will not be encrypted.
-You generally cannot pass `#username`, because the application does not expect such key to exist (although it's value will be decrypted normally).
-Internally, the [Encrypt and Store configuration API call](http://docs.kebooladocker.apiary.io/#reference/encrypt/encrypt-and-store-configuration/save-configuration) is used
+It means the password will always be encrypted and the username will not be encrypted.
+You generally cannot pass `#username` because the application does not expect such a key to exist (although its value will be decrypted normally).
+Internally, the [Encrypt and Store configuration API call](http://docs.kebooladocker.apiary.io/#reference/encrypt/encrypt-and-store-configuration/save-configuration) is used.

-## Encrypting data with API
+## Encrypting Data with API
 The encryption API can encrypt either strings or arbitrary JSON data.
-In case of strings, the whole string is encrypted.
-In case of JSON data, only keys which start with `#` character and they are scalar, are encrypted.
-Therefore, encrypting a JSON structure e.g.:
+For strings, the whole string is encrypted.
+For JSON data, only keys which start with `#` character and are scalar are encrypted.
+For example, encrypting

 {% highlight json %}
 {